Functionals and hardware: Level zero

-Telecommunication interpretation of this intuition is as follows.
 Copy the unit signal from the transmission channel, and the result put in the channel at the beginning.
 Repeating this means natural numbers.
 Starting with a single unit signal (denoting number 1), the consecutive repetitions give next natural numbers, i.e. the first repetition results in two unit signals, the second one in three signals, and so on.
-This very repeating is the successor operation denoted by $Succ$.
+This very repeating is the successor operation denoted by $Suc$.

-If the intuition is applied to an operation of type $A\rightarrow A$ (here $A$ is an arbitrary type)) instead of the unit signal, then it is exactly the approach to define natural numbers proposed by Church in his lambda calculus and also the one used in System F. Natural number (say $n$) is identified with the amorphous iteration, i.e. it can be applied to any operation (with input and output of the same type), and returns $n$-times composition of this operation.
+If the above intuition is applied to an operation of type $A\rightarrow A$ (here $A$ is an arbitrary type)) instead of the unit signal, then it is exactly the approach to define natural numbers proposed by Alonzo Church in his lambda calculus, and also the one used in System F (Jean-Yves Girard (1971) \cite{Girard71}, and John Reynolds (1974) \cite{Reynolds}).
+Natural number (say $n$) is identified with the amorphous iteration, i.e. it can be applied to any operation (with input and output of the same type), and returns $n$-times composition of this operation.

 Let us accept the first interpretation.
-Then the primitive operations successor $Succ$ and predecessor $Pred$ have natural interpretation. $Succ$ consists in coping the original unit signal and join the result to what has already been done. $Pred$ is interpreted as removing from the channel the first unit signal, if the channel is not empty.
+Then the primitive operations, i.e. successor $Suc$ and predecessor $Pred$, have natural interpretation. $Suc$ consists in coping the original unit signal and joining the result to what already has been done. $Pred$ is interpreted as removing from the channel the first unit signal, if the channel is not empty.
+Let $N$ denote the type of natural numbers.